How To Get Legal Help if You Do Not Have Any Money

 At William S. Boyd School of Law in Las Vegas, there are nine different clinics offered where students get involved in handling all aspects of client representation.
 These clinics include:

 County and State Bar Associations

-Bar associations are another great resource for finding free or discounted legal services.
+Bar associations are another great resource for finding free or discounted legal services or easily find a contingency lawyer.
 There are a few different types of bar organizations that provide different services to the public.

 The American Bar Association is a national voluntary bar association that offers information about the law, the courts, and legal education to the public.
 The ABA’s website is a good place to start to get basic information about your legal questions.
 There is also a portion of the website called “ABA Free Legal Answers” where users can post civil legal questions for each state and lawyers can provide information and basic legal advice.

 Your state bar association may offer legal resources that are free or low cost.
 In Nevada, the State Bar of Nevada has the Access to Justice Commission.
 This commission has the purpose of:

 - Assessing current and future needs for civil legal services for persons of limited means in Nevada.

 - Developing statewide policies designed to support and improve the delivery of legal aid programs.